laith43d/juju/readme.md

 - Simple, fast routing engine using Classful resource views declaration.
 - Powerful yet easy to use middleware, simply utilize decorators which everyone loves.
 - Expressive, intuitive database ORM.
 Although the framework is ORM agnostic, Juju ORM comes enabled out of the box.
-PonyORM is available to use out of the box as well, but it is not enabled by default, SqlAlchemy is also supported out of the box with minor configuration changes.
+PonyORM is available to use out of the box as well, but it is not enabled by default, Orator is also supported out of the box with minor configuration changes.
 - Database agnostic schema migrations (Orator, and SQLAlchemy ORM, Pony still doesn't support migrations).
 - Uses Gunicorn server out of the box (feel free to use whatever you like).
 - Easy to use command line tool.